tximeta: transcript quantification import with automatic metadata

 For Ensembl transcriptomes, we support the combined protein coding (cDNA) and non-coding (ncRNA) sequences, as well as the protein coding alone (although the former approach combining coding and non-coding transcripts is recommended for more accurate quantification).

-have been combined or filtered.
+digest).
 See the Linked

-transcriptome section below for a demonstration.
+transcriptomes section below for a demonstration.
 (The

 makeLinkedTxome function was used above to avoid downloading